My Other Websites

 Chasing Spectres – The Great Outdoors – January, 2016

 Darkness fades as dawn approaches.
 The air around me speaks of a sunrise hidden behind the thick clouds that clog up the valley.
-Shadowed by dawn’s early light, enveloped in cold, damp mist, I climb up Nab Scar near Ambleside, Cumbria.
-I convince myself that I am here for amazing pictures, to recapture what I lost yesterday – it doesn’t look promising.
+Shadowed by dawn’s early light, enveloped in cold, damp mist, I climb up Nab Scar – part of the Fairfield Horseshoe – convincing myself that I am here for an amazing walk, for great photographs and to recapture what was lost yesterday . . . but it doesn’t look promising.
 On the path, cold, steel-blue stones mellow into warm, sulphur-yellow rocks.
-The sun is rising.
+The sun is rising . . .

 It seemed a little incongruous, ethereal even, to be walking out of Kendal early in the morning, my path illuminated only by the dim light from a head torch.
 Dreamily, I wandered back some years, to the times when I used to set out on alpine climbs at ungodly hours, slightly groggy from the early morning rise and shivering in negative temperatures.
 The sounds of rasping coughs and squeaking, frozen snow underneath cold, steel crampon blades breaking into the chilled morning air . . .